 The show features 40 iconic stringed instruments, ranging from an intricately inlaid Moorish oud, a six-foot long Renaissance theorbo, to guitars displaying the modern Italian design of the Eko and one with a stunning transparent acrylic body of California's BC Rich guitars.

 Art and music transcend cultural boundaries while the most recognized musical instrument – the guitar – has influenced culture beyond music.
 Through the years the guitar and its shape have been integral elements for artists such as Vermeer and Picasso, and today they are incorporated into the advertisement of everything from clothes to cars.

 Sponsored in part by

 An Evening with Paul Reed Smith: October 12, 7pm

 Spend time with master luthier and founder of PRS Guitars, considered one of the top makers of high quality guitars in the US.
 Paul Reed Smith will lecture on his craft in light of the exhibition Medieval to Metal: The Art and Evolution of the Guitar.

 $8 FWMoA members / $15 non-members | Tickets Here

 Curator's Tour: December 6, 12:15pm

-Chief Curator and CEO Charles Shepard will lead you on an engaging and lively gallery tour through this exhibition.
-From specialized and personal points of view, curators offer unique perspectives on all FWMoA exhibits.
+This month, we invited a special guest to give the tour!
+Sweetwater Sound Senior Sales Engineer Greg Baum will lead you on an engaging and lively gallery tour through this exhibition.
+From his specialized and personal point of view, Baum offers a unique perspective on this phenomenal exhibition.
 Tours are free with gallery admission.